This post may contain affiliate links. Please read my Privacy Policy.

 However, vegan clotted cream and vegan whipped cream are essentially the same.
 The only real difference is the ratios and mixing time.

 First, it is distinctly British; not many Americans know about it.
-Also, the traditional recipe uses unpasteurized milk, which cannot be sold in the US.
-There are pasteurized versions that can be found in specialty stores.
+Second, the traditional recipe uses unpasteurized milk, which cannot be sold in the US.
+Pasteurized versions can be found in specialty stores.

 I tested this a few times, and the room-temperature butter split each time.
-Cold butter will take a few minutes longer but not separated.
+Cold butter will take a few minutes longer but will not separate.

 Refrigerator Instructions: Transfer to an airtight container and store it in the refrigerator for up to 5 days.
-Before using, give it a good stir to recombine the ingredients.
+Before using, stir well to recombine the ingredients.

 Freezer Instructions: Yes, clotted cream can be frozen, but it may change in texture and consistency once it thaws.
 I recommend not freezing it.